calebsmth54/calebsmth54.github/projects.md

 *Weapon System:*

-We needed a weapon system that could be easily extend base functionality to be used in a variety of situations.
+We needed a weapon system that could be easily extended for a variety of weapon types.

 My solution was to create a base weapon class with a series of parameters (fire rate, max spread, etc.), functionality (burst fire, overheating, etc.), and exposing key events and variables to Blueprints.
 I then extended this base class into two sub-classes, AShootWeapon and AMeleeWeapon, to handle the specifics of the actual firing mechanism.

 *AI:*

-Unreal Engine 4 offers a rich library of AI functionality for traversing through complex 3D worlds and querying their environment to make nuanced decisions.
-While this is probably a life saver for more complicated projects, those features are unneeded in ours.

-What I wanted to accomplish was discrete behaviors (charging, fleeing, etc.) that could be mixed and match to easily create AI for a large range of enemies.
-I accomplished this by coding these behaviors in the base AI class and then exposing them to tasks and decorators in the behavior tree.
-This allows myself and designers to easily prototype and modify enemy behaviors by modifying parameters set in the base AI class and modifying nodes in the AI behavior tree.
+What I wanted to accomplish was discrete behaviors (charging, fleeing, etc.) that could be mixed and match to create AI for a large range of enemies.
+I accomplished this by coding these behaviors in the base AI class and then exposing them to Behavior Tree Tasks and Decorators.
+This allows coders and designers to easily prototype and modify enemy behaviors by tweaking parameters set in the base AI class and using specific nodes in the AI behavior tree.

 *Project Management:*

 When I'm not coding, I assist my team members with various technical challenges they come up against.

-Recently one of our artists found that our levels were becoming too big and complex for his machine to handle.
-We solved this problem by splitting up the level into 8 chunks using UE4's level streaming functionality.
-This solution accomplished several things, including allowing team members on lower spec PCs to modify the level, allowing multiple people to edit a level at once and provide a test case for streaming the level in game.
+One of our artists found that our levels were becoming too big and complex for his machine to handle.
+We solved this problem by splitting up the level into separate chunks using UE4's level streaming functionality.
+This solution accomplished several things, including giving team members on lower end PCs  the ability to work on levels, allowing multiple people to edit a level at once and provide a test case for future use of the streaming system.

 ## Personal Projects and Experience (pre-2015)